WHEN: December 5-7, 2018

 WHERE: Santa Fe Convention Center

 Join the Santa Fe Council on International Relations in December to explore the essential connections between journalism and democracy – between truth and power.
 In concert with the Committee to Protect Journalists (CPJ), the International Women’s Media Foundation (IWMF), the Santa Fe New Mexican, the Society of Professional Journalists Rio Grande Chapter, and the New Mexico Press Association, Journalism Under Fire media summit will offer up world-class speakers, journalists, and case studies exploring press freedoms and the turbulent dynamics of today’s media – from the global to the local, from cyberspace to campus newsrooms.
-Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), workshops, advocacy campaigns, virtual reality games, music, film, and food.
+Alongside cutting-edge intellectual dialogue will be photojournalist exhibits, political cartoons (and cartoonists), workshops, advocacy campaigns, a virtual reality simulation, music, film, and food.
 With the incomparable Santa Fe as backdrop, Journalism Under Fire will create unique learning and networking opportunities among extraordinary journalists, thought leaders, and the engaged public.